 Julie Learner, LCSW

 Julie Learner is a Licensed Clinical Social Worker specializing in performance coaching.
-She utilizes cognitive behavioral methods along with a relational approach and focus on self-insights.
+She utilizes cognitive behavioral methods along with a relational approach and focuses on self-insights.
 This method assists athletes in becoming fully present in practice and life which clears the way for peak performance.
 Her use of creativity and imagination allows young athletes to break out of conventional mindsets and explore new mental territory.
 As they master this, they are better equipped to tackle the many challenges of becoming a champion within.

 She has worked with youngsters through adults, supporting the individual inner process of self-evolution, helping children and families to learn and grow.
 As opposed to more traditional sports therapy, Julie uses an East meets West mindset combining psychological theory and mindfulness practice.